Jaycee90/AudioSignal/README.md

 * Explore the acoustic characteristics of phonemes.
 * Apply knowledge to real-world scenarios.

+**Libraries and Language Used**

+**Libraries:**

+* librosa: For audio signal processing.
+* matplotlib: For plotting visualizations.
+* numpy: For numerical computations.
+* IPython.display: For audio playback.
+* urllib.request: For accessing content.
+* scipy.fftpack: For discrete Fourier transforms.

+**Language:**

+Python

 Feel free to explore the code, experiment with the provided functions, and enhance your understanding of audio signals and phonetics!